-Valeriu Nicolae has been nominated for the World’s Children’s Prize because of his tireless struggle for the very poorest and most vulnerable children in Romania and throughout Europe.
+Valeriu Nicolae was commended by the World’s Children’s Prize in 2018 with the World’s Children’s Honorary Award, because of his tireless struggle for the very poorest and most vulnerable children in Romania and throughout Europe.

 Valeriu grew up in poverty and was discriminated against because he was Roma.
 The Roma people are an ethnic group that has lived in Europe for almost a thousand years, but they have always been the continent’s poorest and most discriminated minority.

 Valeriu has been fighting for over 20 years to tackle discrimination and racism, and to protect the rights of all children living in poverty.
 In 2010, he began working to help children and their families in Europe’s poorest and most dangerous district for children – the Ferentari ghetto in Bucharest, which has been forgotten by the rest of the world.